reciprocalreviews/reciprocalapp/DESIGN.md

 - [ ] When a proposed `Transaction` is declined, an email is sent to the person who proposed it with an explanation for why.
 - [ ] When `Source`s become **approved**, send emails to the editor and all people who upvoted the source, notifying them of their new tokens and the live process.

-RR will also send periodic reminders based on time-based events:

-- [ ] Send `minters` periodic reminders of unapproved transactions, based on the frequency set in the `Transactions` page
-- [ ] `Source`s are checked daily for a certain proportion of support, and editors are notified when the petition exceeds that threshold.